jdcloudcom/en/documentation/Management/Resource-Orchestration/Operation-Guide/resource-type.md

 You are allowed to select **Management-Resource Orchestration-Resource Type** in the console to enter the resource type list page.
 Then, select a resource type in the list and click **View Details** in the operation column to view the resource type details.

-- Return value: Refer to relevant information returned by the resource type; exhibit “name” and “description” information.
+- Return value: Refer to relevant information returned by the resource type; exhibit "name" and "description" information.

-- Attribute: Refer to the attribute information to be specified when defining the resource in the template; the list will exhibit “name”, “type”, “required or not”, “description” and “details”.
+- Attribute: Refer to the attribute information to be specified when defining the resource in the template; the list will exhibit "name", "type", "required or not", "description" and "details".

 ### Return Value